-Note: You are currently viewing documentation for Moodle 3.0.
-Up-to-date documentation for the latest stable version of Moodle may be available here: Certificate customizing.
+Note: You are currently viewing documentation for Moodle 3.1.
+Up-to-date documentation for the latest stable version of Moodle is probably available here: Certificate customizing.

 Update customization for 2.6 maybe will work for 2.7